Armschlag, poppy village in the Waldviertel

 The sweet Mohni

-A few steps further, we see on a local map that all hiking trails, which, how could it be otherwise, also lead to poppy fields, are led by "Mohni", a figure who shows the way to the hikers.
-Right next door is the poppy shop, where you can find everything from empty poppy capsules that can be used for autumn decorations, cookbooks for poppy seed dishes to mohndirndl, which the village women have had specially designed, and in which they are today represent their village.
+A few steps further on, we see on a map that all the hiking trails, which, of course, also lead to poppy fields, are led by "Mohni," a figure who shows hikers the way.
+Right next door is the poppy farmer's shop.
+It sells everything from empty poppy seed capsules to cookbooks for poppy-based dishes to poppy-dressed dirndls, which the village ladies had specially designed.
+Today, they represent their village in these dresses.

 Poppy pods made of wood in the poppy garden of Armschlag, Mohndorf in the Waldviertel